bajamircea/cpp-play/src/how_vector_works/README.md

 ## Copy vs. move

-Tests the operation used when resizing, e.g. move constructor for the simple type, and copy constructor for the copy-only type:
+Tests the operation used when resizing.

+On resize the simple type is moved:
 ```
 ==== simple type
 o: 1, mc: 1, ~: 1